Sanskrit Pearl of the day:

 Unlike financial debt, which can be quantified and settled with precision, ṛṇā represents a complex web of ties that cannot be easily measured or understood.
 It encompasses a multitude of parameters, extending beyond the grasp of human intellect.
 The notion that our relationships are forged in the heavens speaks of the profound interconnectedness of our souls and the intricate accounts of our pasts.

-Letting go of what is lost, is perhaps, the greatest challenge one faces.
+Letting go of what is lost is, perhaps, the greatest challenge one faces.
 One must learn to release attachment to physical existence while preserving the love that binds him to those who have departed.
-Time, the greatest healer, gently guides through this process, allowing understanding to pave the way for healing.
+Time, the greatest healer, gently guides us through this process, allowing understanding to pave the way for healing.

 Live well, love well, and laugh much!